KyrieWork/rs-block-data-scanner/README.md

 ## Contributing

 Issues and Pull Requests are welcome to improve the project.

 ### API Service

-The API binary (`api_main`) shares the same configuration file and reads data from RocksDB in read-only mode.
-Scanner 与 API 可同时运行。
+The API binary (`api_main`) shares the same configuration file as the scanner and reads RocksDB in read-only mode, so both services can run simultaneously.

 ```bash
 # Start API service